sndsgn/colors-hsla/README.md

 ## clrs.cc by mrmrs ported to HSLA.
 More intuitive color choices than the current web defaults.

 I don't think anyone uses neon colors on their website while they are awake.
+Those are the current web defaults when you type a text name for a color in HTML like "green".
 A great curation of colors by mrmrs ported to HSLA.

 colors-hsla.css provides utilities to apply backgrounds, text-color, border colors for both html and svg elements with HSLA value.